cylc/cylc-doc/src/suite-design-guide/general-principles.rst

 Installing Files At Start-up
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Files can be installed on any remote platforms.
-As standard, Cylc installs the following directories: ``app``, ``bin``, ``etc``, ``lib``.
+Files can be installed on any remote platform.
+By default, Cylc installs the following directories: ``app``, ``bin``, ``etc``, ``lib``.
 Cylc supports adding custom directories and files to the file installation.

-E.g. dir1, dir2, file1, file2, you can add the following configuration to your
-:cylc:conf:`flow.cylc`, under the section :cylc:conf:flow.cylc[scheduler]install.
+If, for example, you wished to install directories ``dir1``, ``dir2``, and files ``file1``, ``file2``, add the following configuration to your :cylc:conf:`flow.cylc`, under the section :cylc:conf:flow.cylc[scheduler]install.
-To denote a directory, please add a trailing slash.
+To mark an item as a directory, add a trailing slash.

 .. code-block:: cylc